 - Stella McCartney label has exclusive shopping bags made of corn.
 Sustainable fashion at its finest.
 Ps: do you know Arcadia?
 A sustainable label?

-- For a limited period, Christian Louboutin produced blue soled shoes for brides.
+- Christian Louboutin produced blue soled shoes for brides, for a limited period.

 - King Edward VII, a rather plump man began leaving his suit’s bottom button unbuttoned and unknowingly created a trend.

-- Sunglasses were mostly used earlier by celebrities to look anonymous.
+- Earlier, celebrities used sunglasses to look anonymous.

 - Hilary Clinton with her pantsuits played a role in inspiring others from a society obsessed with stereotypical women.

 - Chelsea Boot was first made especially for Queen Victoria.

 - Ever since Nirvana singer brought flannel to the forefront of fashion, its been trend-proof wardrobe staple.
 Especially plaid flannel!
 A true 90s wardrobe staple!